brundonsmith/crowdx/README.md

 whichever unopinionated rendering library you'd like to use.

 ## Project goals (in order)
-1. Be a good, thoroughly-commented demonstration of the principles behind MobX
+1. Being a good, thoroughly-commented demonstration of the principles behind MobX
-2. Be a simple and minimal library: no bells and whistles, just the core mechanisms, smallest footprint possible (except when that conflicts with point #1)
+2. Being a simple and minimal library: no bells and whistles, just the core mechanisms, smallest footprint possible (except when that conflicts with point #1)